 “But it’s still incredibly important to document these types of abuses because they’re really a starting point for communities to talk about the horrible things that are happening to them and to expose those things and organize around them.
 So it’s not necessarily going to help one individual, but it may help a community come together and create a plan of action for fighting ICE and fighting what’s happening in their communities,” said Parris.

 Video, both eyewitness and surveillance, can also serve as valuable evidence, exposing how ICE agents violate constitutional rights and/or their own policies.
-The eyewitness video below shows plain clothes ICE officers arresting a man without a warrant or explanation, after illegally entering a home (not shown in the video).
+This eyewitness video shows plain clothes ICE officers arresting a man without a warrant or explanation, after illegally entering a home (not shown in the video).

 Video can also be used as a tool for advocacy, as we saw with this heartbreaking video taken by a 12-year old girl as her father was arrested by ICE in front of her eyes.
 The video, which went viral, became an emblem of the trauma caused by these immigration policies, and helped galvanize support for her father’s case – his deportation has since been put on hold.